Cananito/Cananito.github.io/_generator/content/golf.md

 ## Current Handicap

-_Last updated: Jun 06, 2021_
+_Last updated: Oct 10, 2021_

-Beginner without an official handicap, shooting around +50 (extrapolating from the last 3 9-hole games I played).
+Beginner without an official handicap, shooting around +51 (based on the last 3 games I played and extrapolating the 9-hole rounds).

 ## What’s In The Bag